How a Free Car Accessory Saves This Woman $720/Year

 “I was paying State Farm $1,100 a year so I could look at my car in my driveway,” she explains.

-Metromile is a San Francisco-based startup trying to revolutionize the auto insurance industry.
-It’s offering low-mileage drivers a unique new option: Pay-as-you-go insurance coverage.
+She found Metromile, a San Francisco-based startup trying to revolutionize the auto insurance industry.
+It offers low-mileage drivers a unique new option: Pay-as-you-go insurance coverage.

 Customers typically pay a flat fee of $35 per month, plus 5 cents per mile — although it varies depending on factors like your location and how long you’ve been driving.

 Gibbons figures her car insurance bill has plummeted by $720 a year.

 “It’s a huge savings,” she says.
 “It’s just money that I’m not spending every month.
 I’m a saver, and any time you can cut a bill, it helps you save.”